7 Surprising Side Effects of Lunesta

 Irritability and Aggression

 Because it acts on receptors in the brain that are related to mood, Lunesta can cause generalized irritability, anger and aggressive behavior, even at prescribed doses.
-These effects can be amplified when Lunesta is used with other mood regulating drugs or alcohol.
+These effects can be amplified when Lunesta is used with alcohol or other mood regulating drugs or alcohol.

 Impaired Coordination